praveenscience/Internship-LMS-FrontEnd/ReadMe.md

 - Automate the process which needs to be done regularly.
 - Make the task easy and stress-free for the employers.
-- Save the time of people in doing the same work multiple times.
+- Save the time of people doing the same work multiple times.

 ### Methodology